strace - trace system calls and signals

 tracee's architecture and personality.
 There are two exceptions from this

-general rule: arm_fadvise64_64(2) ARM syscall and
+general rule: arm_fadvise64_64(2) ARM system call and

 fadvise64_64(2).

-call that is not restartable.
-(Ideally, all system calls should be restarted
+attempt to restart the call.
+Ideally, all system calls should be restarted

 on strace attach, making the attach invisible to the traced process,